jessxwu/jessxwu.github.io/src/content/pages/work-ethos.md

 <hr class="w-55" style="margin-bottom: 0.5em;"/>

-## Emotional Intelligence & Empathy
+## On Emotional Intelligence & Empathy
 A follow-up on leadership...
 I read through tons of leadership styles and there was a lot of merit in a lot of them (I feel like most leadership styles are buzzwords anyway) - the most salient for me was 'adaptable leadership', which is in some essences a cop out - in that your leadership style changes based on the context.
 However, if pressed for one thing, I believe the most essential, non-negotiable leadership skill is possessing high emotional intelligence and empathy.
 I like to consider myself highly empathetic and approachable, and I hope many will echo the same.
 I make it my business to let people know when they’re doing a great job and to praise openly.
 In upholding the same theme of empathy and trust, people on my team should feel comfortable to and even encouraged to try and fail and have the psychological safety to do so.

 <hr class="w-23" style="margin-bottom: 0.5em;"/>